 Danger Zone around a school bus is the area 10 feet around the bus.
 The two most dangerous areas are the front of the bus and the right rear tire area.
 The driver is not able to see these areas!!!
-Stay out of these areas.
+Stay out of these operate the school bus on Ohio roadways in a safe manner (ORC 3301-83-08).